Nikhil-Jagtap619/forecasting/README.md

 # forecasting
-The project is underconstruction, feel free to sugest any changes
+The project is underconstruction, feel free to suggest any changes